Towards Streaming Perception: Proposed Evaluation

 \pbf{Simulation} While streaming performance is hardware dependent, we now demonstrate that the benchmark can be evaluated on simulated hardware.
 In simulation, the benchmark assigns a runtime to each module of the algorithm, instead of measuring the wall-clock time.
 Then based on the assigned runtime, the simulator generates the corresponding output timestamps.
 The assigned runtime to each module provides a layer of abstraction on the hardware.

 The benefit of simulation is to allow us to assess the algorithm performance on non-existent hardware, \eg, a future GPU that is 20\% faster or infinite GPUs in a single system.
-Simulation also allows our benchmark to inform practitioners about computation platforms necessary to obtain a certain level of accuracy.
+Simulation also allows our benchmark to inform practitioners about the {\em design} of future hardware platforms, \eg, one can verify with simulation that 4 GPUs may be ``optimal" (producing the same streaming accuracy as infinite GPUs).

 \pbf{Runtime-induced variance} Due to algorithmic choice and system scheduling, different runs of the same algorithm may end up with different runtimes.
 This variation across runs also affects the overall streaming performance.
 Fortunately, we empirically find that such variance causes a standard deviation of up to 0.5\% under our experiment setting.
 Therefore, we omit variance report in our experiments.